krugozor/database

 • null is converted to int(0)

-• Cast to type double (placeholder ?d)
+• Converted to type double (placeholder ?d)

-• bool TRUE becomes float(1), FALSE becomes float(0)
+• bool TRUE is converted to float(1), FALSE is converted to float(0)

 • null is converted to float(0)

-• Cast to type string (placeholder ?s)
+• Converted to type string (placeholder ?s)

 • null is converted to string(0) ""

-• Cast to type null (placeholder ?n)
+• Converted to type null (placeholder ?n)

 • any arguments.

-• For arrays, objects and resources, conversions are not allowed.
+• For arrays, objects, and resources, conversions are not allowed.

 ?i — integer placeholder